-- c) The Commission will under separate cover provide guidelines to all competitors to assist in the use of the approved GARMIN GPS device.
+- b) The Clerk of the Course will be empowered to compare distances and if required will be empowered to download information from a competitor's GARMIN GPS devices.
+Refer SSR 305 [ii].
+Route deviation penalty.
+Refer SSR 318 A [iii] c) and [v] g). - c) The Commission will under separate cover provide guidelines to all competitors to assist in the use of the approved GARMIN GPS device.
 To request assistance with selection of a GARMIN GPS, please email saccs@saccs.co.za - d) A levy of Rand five hundred (R500, 00) will be charged for those competitors requesting their own postevent GARMIN GPS and/or RallySafe downloads.
-A competitor cannot request GARMIN GPS downloads of another competitor. - e) It is the responsibility of the crew to ensure that the GARMIN GPS and RallySafe devices have been activated before taking part in either the Qualifying Race or the main racing sections.
-The same applies for the downloading of the GARMIN GPS device after the Qualifying Race or the main racing sections. - f) Reserved - g) Vehicles are to be available to Timing and Tracking officials and other start officials a minimum of thirty (30) minutes prior to their designated starting time.
+A competitor cannot request GARMIN GPS downloads of another competitor. - e) It is the responsibility of the crew to ensure that the GARMIN GPS and RallySafe devices have been activated before taking part in either the qualifying race or the main racing sections.
+The same applies for the downloading of the GARMIN GPS device after the qualifying race or the main racing sections. - f) Reserved - yehicles are to be available to Timing and Tracking officials and other start officials a minimum of thirty (30) minutes prior to their designated starting time.
 Refer SSR 310 [i].
 All navigators are to remain with their vehicles, the GARMIN GPS and RallySafe devices must be powered ON and remain so for the duration of the event.
-Refer SSR 318 A [iii]b)
+Refer SSR 318 A [iii] b)